 Data (RWD) to enable next-generation clinical trial design.

-Pattern Science's Real World Modeling Engine enables the creation of synthetic patient cohorts, which can be used to replace conventional control and treatment arms in clinical trials.
+Pattern Science's Real World Modeling Engine proves drug efficacy and cohort equivalence using our machine learning algorithms.
+And in the future enables the creation of synthetic patient cohorts (when approved by FDA), which can be used to replace conventional control and treatment arms in clinical trials.

 Traditional Clinical Trials Are Time Intensive & Expensive

 Pattern Science's Real World Modeling Engine processes historical patient data into synthetic cohorts, which can be utilized in a vast array of clinical research.

 Pattern Science is working to apply proprietary algorithms for three initial use cases, all of which have the potential to fundamentally change the way the world conducts clinical trials.

 Gilead “whole heartedly supports [Pattern Sciences’] proposed studies” to compare two FDA approved oral HIV Pre-Exposure Prophylaxis therapies, Truvada and Descovy.

 Pattern Science is creating advanced analysis methods to characterize existing data including historical control data, real world data, and the generation of a companion data sets to eliminate the need for traditional placebo groups, allowing for radically more efficient clinical trials where all participants receive the treatment.